-According to the decision made by the Annual General Meeting on 21 March 2013, Authorised Public Accountants Raija-Leena Hankonen (Varma’s auditor since 2007) and Petri Kettunen (Varma’s auditor since 2012), served as Varma’s Auditors during the financial year 2013.
-Authorised Public Accountant Paula Pasanen and Authorised Public Accountants KPMG Oy Ab served as Deputy Auditors.
+According to the decision made by the Annual General Meeting on 20 March 2014, Authorised Public Accountants Petri Kettunen and Paula Pasanen served as Varma’s Auditors during the financial year 2014.
+Authorised Public Accountant Marcus Tötterman and Authorised Public Accountants KPMG Oy Ab served as Deputy Auditors.

 Varma’s internal audit operates in accordance with the principles laid down in the professional internal auditing standards.
 It comprises independent and objective assessment, assurance and consulting activities whose purpose is to support the organisation in achieving its goals by producing assessments and development proposals concerning the status of risk management and other internal controls.

 The organisational status, tasks, responsibilities and powers of the internal audit are laid down in the instructions approved by the Board of Directors.
-The areas to be audited are set out in an annual audit plan approved by the Board of Directors after it has been heard by the Executive Group and the Audit Committee.
+The areas to be audited are set out in an annual audit plan, which is approved by the Board of Directors after it has been heard by the Executive Group and the Audit Committee.

 The audit observations are reported to the company management, the Audit Committee and the Board of Directors.